Most people have heard of the

 ExpressVPN’s iOS app takes care of the setup process for you.
 That’s one appealing aspect of going with a VPN from a company that has a mobile app: If you’re skittish about network configurations, using such an app lets you avoid dealing with most of the technical details.

-AirVPN requires the OpenVPN Connect app, and the setup isn’t as friendly as ExpressVPN’s is: You have to visit the AirVPN website, set up configuration files online, and then download those files to your device.
+OpenVPN Connect app, and the setup isn’t as friendly as ExpressVPN’s is: You have to visit the AirVPN website, set up configuration files online, and then download those files to your device.
 Then you use the OpenVPN app, instead of iOS’s Settings app, to connect to the VPN.